Burwood house fire: Emergency Services confirm the death of two children

 Three survivors have been confirmed, the father and two children.

+According to a Givealittle page, a man, only identified as Des, heroically saved the lives of his two other young children and suffered injuries himself after re-entering the burning house in an attempt to save Brayden and Arianna.

-One child was rescued by firefighters during search and rescue operations, however this child later died.
+Brayden was rescued by firefighters during search and rescue operations, however later passed away.

-A baby was discovered deceased in a "unsurvivable bedroom".
+The baby, Arianna, was discovered deceased in an "unsurvivable bedroom".

-He said the baby was in the room where the fire was most intense and the older child who has died was in the doorway outside this room.
+Bowden said she had been in the room where the fire was most intense, and her older sibling who died was found in the doorway outside this room.

-Fire and Emergency southern fire shift manager Jill Higgison said emergency services received multiple calls about the fire just before 10.45pm on Tuesday night.
+Fire and Emergency southern fire shift manager Jill Higgison said emergency services received multiple calls about the fire just before 10.45pm on Tuesday.

 Four fire crews arrived to find the single-storey home ablaze.